boystrange/ProgramVerification/src/Chapter/Lists.lagda.md

 ## Basic operations on lists

-As we have said, each constructor of lists carries an implicit argument `A` standing for the type of the elements of the list being constructed.
+As noted above, each constructor of lists carries an implicit argument `A` standing for the type of the elements of the list being constructed.
 We have to bear this aspect in mind when we define functions that manipulate lists.
 For example, the following function